huycris/nitrogen/README.md

 # `🚀 nitrogen`
-Generates 1500 codes per second, program automatically sleeps until ratelimit is over
+Generates ~1500 codes per second, checker automatically sleeps until ratelimit is over

 Feel free to remove the webhooks and modify the code